 Food Marketing to Kids

 Public health professionals are not only concerned about the quantity and types of advertising targeted at children and youth, they are also alarmed about the nutritional quality of products most heavily marketed to children.
 Despite some improvements in recent years, the overwhelming majority of food and beverage advertising targeted to the young still tends to be for products of poor nutritional quality.
-For example, the Federal Trade Commission (FTC) reported that in 2006 (the most recent year for which data is available), food and beverage companies spent $1.6 billion to market their products to kids.
-Sixty-three percent of this total was spent to market just three types of products – breakfast cereals, fast foods, and carbonated drinks.
-Combine this with the findings of researchers at the Yale Rudd Center on Food Policy and Obesity from their series of studies documenting what types of breakfast cereals, fast food, and sugary drinks are marketed to children and youth, and to what extent, and it’s easy to understand why food marketing practices have raised so much concern among public health advocates.
+For example, the Federal Trade Commission (FTC) reported that in 2009, food and beverage companies spent $1.79 billion to market their products to kids.
+Seventy-two percent of this total was spent to market just three types of products – breakfast cereals, fast foods, and carbonated drinks.

 Public health experts and consumer advocates are exploring ways to address troubling food and beverage marketing trends, using both legal and policy alternatives.
 Industry self-regulatory programs play a key role here, due to the legal and political challenges that governmental efforts have faced.

 Other policy options that advocates and policy makers are exploring include: limiting the tying of toy giveaways with unhealthy kids’ meals in restaurants; using licensing laws or other mechanisms to motivate retailers to create healthy checkout lanes and similar point-of-sale product placement strategies; pricing strategies, such as raising taxes on sugary drinks to make them more costly for youth to buy; and creating media messages to promote consumer awareness about fitness and sound nutrition.